Healthy Smoothies Ideas For Diabetics

 Try including leafy greens, spinach, or other dark leafy veggies in the smoothie.
 These comprise a smaller number of carbs per serving and deliver healthy and nutritional benefits.

-Carefully chosen herbs, spices, or other flavor enhancers deliver antioxidants too.
-Few tasty choices can be:
+Carefully chosen herbs, spices, or other flavour enhancers deliver antioxidants too.
+A few tasty choices can be:

 • Fresh mint leaves